Frequently asked questions about DEF CON

 DT doesn't dislike you, isn't trying to hurt your feelings, and bears you no ill will.
 The fact is he gets an unmanageable load of mail continually.
 Mailing him again may elicit a response.
 Try mailing FAQ (at) DEFCON.ORG if you have a general question that isn't answered here or in the forums.

 Yes.
 Bring sunscreen (high SPF), do not fall asleep near the pool (lest you wake up to sunburn), and do not walk far in the sun unless you are experienced in dealing with extreme heat.
 The sun is dangerous in Las Vegas.
 Sleeping in lawn chairs is a sure way to wake up to severe burns in the morning when that bright yellow thing scorches your skin.
 Drink plenty of water and liquids - remember that alcohol will dehydrate you.

 It depends on what you're going to do at DEF CON.
 This is discussed in quite some depth on the unofficial DC FAQ, as well as a thread in the DC Forums.
 You may want to bring fancy (or outrageously silly) clothes for the official Music events, on Friday and Saturday nights, where everyone shows off nifty attire.

-How much is internet access in the rooms of the Rio?
+How much is internet access?

 Will we have DEF CON branded poker chips?